Feeds:

 Comments

-Here is a trailer for The Rip:
+Here is a trailer for Kissing Is the Easy Part:

 Here is the list of the programming options to expect on TV this coming week: